Russia hits Ukrainian capital Kyiv in missile and drone attack, killing 6 people and wounding 52

 The casualties numbers were likely to rise, Kyiv City Military Administration head Tymur Tkachenko said.
 A large part of a nine-story residential building collapsed after it was struck, he said.

-Rescue teams were at the scene to search for people trapped under the rubble.
+Rescue teams were at the scene searching for people trapped under the rubble.

+Yana Zhabborova, 35, a resident of the damaged building, woke up to the sound of thundering explosions, which blew off the doors and windows of her home.

+“It is just stress and shock that there is nothing left,” said Zhabborova, a mother of a 5-month-old infant and a 5-year-old child.

 Russia fired 309 Shahed and decoy drones, and eight Iskander-K cruise missiles overnight, the Ukrainian air force said.
 Ukrainian air defenses intercepted and jammed 288 strike drones and three missiles.
 Five missiles and 21 drones struck targets.

+A drone attacked had sparked a blaze at an industrial site in Russia’s Penza region, local Gov. Oleg Melnichenko said.
+He didn't immediately give further details other than to say that there were no casualties.

+In the Volgograd region, some trains were also halted after drone wreckage fell on local railway infrastructure, state rail operator Russian Railways said.

-Russia's Defense Ministry, meanwhile, said that its forces took full control of the strategically important city of Chasiv Yar in Ukraine’s eastern Donetsk region.
+Russia's Defense Ministry also said that its forces took full control of the strategically important city of Chasiv Yar in Ukraine’s eastern Donetsk region.

 Ukrainian officials, who typically don't confirm retreats, didn't immediately comment.